 (b) You notify us immediately in writing if the value of taxable supplies that you will make in the next 30 days is likely to exceed the annual registration limit then in force.

-(c) Where you business is registered for the VAT during the year, you will be charged according to the fee schedule.
+(c) Where your business is registered for the VAT during the year, you will be charged according to the fee schedule.
 It is your responsibility to confirm us if you are not sure about the charges.

-The VAT period runs as per the dates given by HMRC ( Usually every three months), For all inclusive packages the fee is charged as per the accounting year of the company , whereas for the standalone or one off service package/service the fee is charged for each return we prepare for VAT, EC sales list, VAT Moss.
+The VAT period runs as per the dates given by HMRC ( Usually every three months), For all-inclusive packages the fee is charged as per the accounting year of the company, whereas for the standalone or one-off service package/service the fee is charged for each return we prepare for VAT, EC sales list, VAT Moss.

 5.1 You have agreed to complete all the returns required by law, for example, the Confirmation Statement (previously annual return) and the notification of changes in directors.
 We shall, of course, be pleased to advise you on these and any other company secretarial matters if requested at a fixed cost.
-If we are filing confirmation statement, the fee will be charged on a yearly basis.
+If we are filing a confirmation statement, the fee will be charged on a yearly basis.
 It is your responsibility to inform us about any changes that occurred during the year so that we can update the company’s house.

-If you are using registered office address facility, it must not be used for any criminal activity.
+If you are using a registered office address facility, it must not be used for any criminal activity.
 You are not authorised to use our office address without our written permission.
-Failure to do so will lead to a legal action.
+Failure to do so will lead to legal action.
 You are not authorised to use our office address to obtain any loans, Cars, or any sort of items.
 We are only responsible to scan & email to you the correspondence from the company’s house & HMRC.
-All the registered office address facility must be paid in advance, failure to do so will lead to a notification to the company’s house where your company will be frozen along with its bank accounts.
-It is your responsibly to take any money out from the business accounts where you have authorised us to strike off the company.
+All the registered office address facilities must be paid in advance, failure to do so will lead to a notification to the company’s house where your company will be frozen along with its bank accounts.
+It is your responsibility to take any money out from the business accounts where you have authorised us to strike off the company.

 6.1 However, there are many other areas where we can be of assistance and we shall be pleased to discuss any matters with you.
 These other services include: